AnhyDev/AnhyExtension/README.md

 - `%anhy_family_children%`
   - Returns a comma-separated list of UUID strings of the player's children.
 - `%anhy_family_info%`
+  - Returns detailed information about the player's family in language file keys.
+- `%anhy_family_info_translated%`
-  - Returns detailed information about the player's family.
+  - Returns detailed information about the player's family translated into the player's language.
 - `%anhy_family_tree%`
+  - Returns a textual representation of the player's family tree in language file keys.
+- `%anhy_family_tree_translated%`
-  - Returns a textual representation of the player's family tree.
+  - Returns a textual representation of the player's family tree translated into the player's language.

 #### Language-related Placeholders (Requires AnhyLibAPI)